Math 526, Algebraic Topology II

 Whitehead's theorem, excision, the Hurewicz Theorem, Eilenberg-MacLane

 spaces, and representability of cohomology.

 Basically, we'll cover Chapters 3-4 of the required text, which is

 - Allen Hatcher, Algebraic Topology, Cambridge University

 You can download the full text for free

 A useful list of

 is also available.
-Two other helpful perspectives on this material,
+Three other helpful perspectives on this material,

 which are quite different from both Hatcher and each other, are:

 Additional topics covered will depend on audience interest, but may